 Renée Osterback, BA, AMI

 Renée was born in Oakville, Ontario.
 She received her Bachelor of Arts, with a major in Sociology, from Bishop’s University.
 After travelling abroad and living in Vancouver for two years, Renée came back to Toronto where she studied and received her AMI Casa Diploma from the Foundation for Montessori Education.
 She then went to school in Dublin, Ireland for a year and received her AMI Elementary Diploma from Mount St. Mary’s College.
 Renée worked in a Montessori school in Toronto for seven years before she came back to Oakville to raise her family.
-Renée’s daughters attend Clanmore.
+Renée has one Clanmore graduate and another daughter who currently attends Clanmore.

 Middle School Program

 Kristina grew up in Simcoe, Ontario.
 She attended Carleton University in Ottawa where she attained her Bachelor of Arts Degree in Psychology.
 Upon graduating she taught English for three years in South Korea.
 She completed her Primary and Elementary Montessori Diploma in 2000 and taught Lower Elementary for nine years.
 In 2009 she completed the Montessori Orientation to Adolescent Studies in Cleveland, Ohio and has been teaching in an Adolescent Program since.
 She was also the Supervisor of the Elementary program at her last school.
-She now resides in Oakville with her husband and two daughters, both of whom attend Clanmore.
+She now resides in Oakville with her husband and two daughters, one of whom attends Clanmore and the other who is a Clanmore graduate.

 Elaine Kerr-Morgan, Art Dip., Textile Design & Craftsman Dip.